NuGet/Insights/README.md

 - 📈 Check the trends over time on NuGet.org
 - 📊 Look at adoption of various NuGet or .NET features

+The data sets currently produced by NuGet.Insights are listed in [`docs/tables/README.md`](docs/tables/README.md#tables).

 ## Quickstart

 **We follow a 3 step process to go from nothing to a completely deployed Azure solution.**